Spin-Locked Helical Currents and Charge-Neutral Spin-Channel Pumping in Altermagnetic Nanotubes: Results and discussion

-Fig. \ref{figure1}(a) shows a 2D Lieb-type decorated supercell representing an altermagnet \cite{Manc2021,10.1063/5.0147450,Xu2025Alterpiezoresponse,10.1063/5.0242426,v38b-5by1,PhysRevB.111.134429,10.1063/5.0252374,10.1063/5.0242426,Khan2025}.
-The two spin sublattices (red and blue) are interchanged by $C_{4z} \mathcal{T}$, a 90$^\circ$ rotation followed by time reversal, which reverses the spin while mapping $(k_{x}, k_{y}) \to (k_{y}, -k_{x})$.
-This operation generates an alternating spin polarization between orthogonal crystal directions, producing a momentum-odd spin texture $s(\mathbf{k})=-s(\mathbf{-k})$.
+Fig.~\ref{figure1}(a) shows a 2D Lieb-type decorated supercell representing an altermagnet \cite{Manc2021,10.1063/5.0147450,Xu2025Alterpiezoresponse,10.1063/5.0242426,v38b-5by1,PhysRevB.111.134429,10.1063/5.0252374,Khan2025}.
+In the nonrelativistic limit, the two spin sublattices are related by the spin-space operation $[C_{2}\parallel C_{4z}]$.
+Its real-space part maps $(k_x,k_y)\to(k_y,-k_x)$, whereas its spin part exchanges the two fixed spin channels.
 In this work, we adopt the Lieb-type decorated lattice as a representative 2D altermagnet.

-Along the [110] direction of the Lieb-type lattice, as shown in Fig. \ref{figure1}(b), electrons with opposite spins experience opposite transverse deflections due to the alternating spin polarization in momentum space.
-When the layer is rolled into a nanotube along the [110] direction, the in-plane alternating spin texture is geometrically converted into an axial-azimuthal correspondence: carriers with opposite spins acquire opposite transverse velocity components on the cylindrical surface.
-In Lieb-type 2D altermagnets, zero net magnetic moment arises from the compensation between opposite spin sublattices enforced by the $C_{4}\mathcal{T}$ symmetry.
-When the layer is rolled into a nanotube, this $C_{4}\mathcal{T}$ is broken, but the mirror time-reversal symmetry $M_{z}\mathcal{T}$ remains intact, ensuring zero net magnetization.
-This intrinsic spin-dependent deflection constitutes the common origin of the two reciprocal effects discussed below.
+Along the [110] direction of the Lieb-type lattice, as shown in Fig.~\ref{figure1}(b), electrons with opposite spins experience opposite transverse deflections due to directional spin anisotropy in momentum space.
+When the layer is rolled into a nanotube along the [110] direction, the two in-plane parent directions become crossed helical directions on the cylindrical surface, converting the directional spin anisotropy into an axial--azimuthal correspondence.
+The rolled tube remains compensated, and the spin-space operation $[C_{2}\parallel M_z]$ relates its two fixed-spin sectors.

+The same symmetry logic also explains why the ideal one-dimensional dispersions can remain spin-degenerate while their wave functions carry opposite helical characters.
+Let $\sigma=\uparrow,\downarrow$ denote the fixed spin channel. { The universal spin-only operation of a collinear magnet, $[\overline{C}_{2}\parallel\mathcal{T}]$~\cite{PhysRevX.12.031042}, gives

+where $k_z$ is the tube-axis wave vector.
+The rolled-tube operation $[C_{2}\parallel M_z]$ relates the opposite spin sector at the opposite axial momentum,